open-rcp/rcp/rcpd/README.md

-# RCP Service (Integrated)
+# RCPD - RCP Daemon

-This is the integrated RCP service that combines the functionality of the previously separate RCP server and service components.
+This is the RCP daemon (rcpd) that combines the functionality of the previously separate RCP server and service components into a single daemon process.

 ## Architecture

-The service now includes:
+The daemon includes:
-- Core service functionality for lifecycle management
+- Core process management functionality for lifecycle management
 - Embedded server functionality for handling connections
+- Optional API component (feature-gated)
 - Unified configuration system
 - Simplified deployment and operation